 What is the highest paid psychologist?

 The highest-paid psychologists are clinical psychiatrists.
-This is no surprise, thanks to the extensive list of requirements to qualify for this career.
-Psychologists often work with patients without being able to prescribe, but psychiatrists lack this restriction since they are also practicing medical doctors.
+This is no surprise, thanks to the extensive list of requirements to qualify for these careers or roles.
+Psychologists often work with patients without being able to prescribe, but psychiatrists lack this restriction since they are also practicing medical psychology doctors.
 Qualified psychologists also have the option of applying to work with the American Psychological Association; the largest organization dedicated to the furtherance of psychology and mental health.

 What is the best type of psychologist?